 But the main reason we need to do more to support small business owners is that in almost all instances, small businesses are the breeding ground for big businesses.
 All big businesses once started out as a small business (some even with only small ambitions when they started out) and big business builders often cut their teeth building small businesses.

 Facebook, Apple, Microsoft, Disney, Virgin, Ikea, Alibaba, Amazon, Nike, Body Shop – just some global brands born in garages, home offices and bedrooms.
 Here in NZ, The Warehouse, Michael Hill, CallPlus, AJ Hackett, Les Mills, Buckley Systems, Karen Walker, Volunteer HQ – all started as small businesses.

 That is not to say small business owners shouldn’t be encouraged to think bigger when they start their businesses (I would suggest that indeed, most small business owners actually start out with very big dreams).
 But that simply relying on the process of self qualification, the process of natural selection through business Darwinism where only the strongest will survive, in the hope that somewhere out of the milieu of the small business soup will emerge enough businesses that will miraculously kick on to become large businesses, is very short sighted.

 How many potential world beaters have fallen by the wayside because the entrepreneur didn’t have the business skills to see their innovation flourish?
-How many ideas that could set the world alight have burnt out because of a lack of advice, connections or resource for those endeavouring to break through the small business barrier?
+How many ideas that could set the world alight have ‘died on the vine’ because of a lack of advice, connections or resource for those endeavouring to break through the small business barrier?